cadop/dhart/README.md

 1. If the Solution Explorer view is not already open, you may open by navigating to View > Solution Explorer, or alternatively, you can also use the Ctrl + Alt + L shortcut to reveal Solution Explorer.
 Here, you can examine the sources imported by Visual Studio.

-1. We are now ready to build Analysis.
+1. We are now ready to build.
 CMake is used to aid in the compilation process.
 There are a few provided configuration files.
 Specifically, debug and release, as well as C# and Python specific ones.
 Select the one you are interested in and navigate to Build > Build All.